Key facts

 Professional recognition

-The Bachelor of Communication is accredited by the Public Relations Institute of Australia (PRIA).
-Graduates are eligible for accelerated membership of the PRIA, ensuring you remain connected and up to date with current industry standards.
+The Bachelor of Communication (Public Relations Major) will be undergoing accreditation by the Public Relations Institute of Australia (PRIA).
+Graduates will then be eligible for accelerated membership of the PRIA, ensuring you remain connected and up to date with current industry standards.